Tehipite Valley

 Day 6 – Meadow Camp to Wishon Reservoir

-Trail: Easy to Moderate 5-mile hike along a rolling and well-maintained trail
+Trail: Easy to Moderate 5-mile hike along a rolling maintained trail

 We will hike back the way we came along the same trail as Day 1.
-With an early start we will be back at the van by 11:00 AM and then back at our Shaver Lake cabin meet-up point by 1PM.
-Here you can unpack, shower, enjoy pizza and a beer… then home to brag!
+With an early start we will be back at the van before lunch where we will reload cars, and return to the town of Shaver Lake to share a hearty group meal.
+A final stop for showers at our cabin in Shaver Lake is optional, then it’s home to brag.

 Logistics